 Social Work Adjunct Faculty

 The Smith College School for Social Work is seeking candidates to serve as adjunct faculty in its MSW and PhD programs.
 Selected candidates will teach social work courses(s) in specific areas related to one of the following sequences: Social Work Practice, Human Behavior in the Social Environment, Policy, or Research.
-Courses are offered in one or both of its summer terms (Term 1: June 4 – July 6, 2018; Term 2: July 15 – August 16, 2024).
+Courses are offered in one or both of its summer terms (Term 1: June 3 – July 5, 2024; Term 2: July 15 – August 16, 2024).
 We are seeking candidates who are available for the entire 10-week summer session period, as well as potentially either 5-week period.
 Please make your availability clear in your application.
 For a complete course listing, see our website at www.ssw.smith.edu Course instruction is held twice a week; two hours per session (First-year Practice courses are held three times a week).
 Adjuncts are responsible for instructional preparation and assessment of student performance, providing assistance to students by appointment, and attending sequence meetings.

-In addition to competitive compensation, campus meals and on campus housing is provided to adjuncts.
+In addition to compensation, campus meals and on-campus housing is provided to adjuncts.

-An MSW from an accredited school of social work is preferred; master level degrees from a closely related profession with direct relevance to social work will be considered.
-Two years applied post-master’s experience is strongly preferred in most areas of teaching.
+An MSW from an accredited school of social work is preferred; Master level degrees from a closely related profession with direct relevance to social work will be considered.
+Three years of applied post-master’s experience is strongly preferred in most areas of teaching.
 Candidates should have a demonstrated trajectory of successful teaching excellence.

 About Smith College School for Social Work: